Modelling columnarity of pyramidal cells in the human cerebral cortex: A generalisation of the degenerate PLCPP

-Motivated by the observations at the end of the previous section, in this section we propose to model the vector of $z$-coordinates conditioned on the $xy$-coordinates by a pairwise interaction MRF as given in \eqref{e:strauss_like}.
-Thereby, our hierarchical model construction yields a more flexible model for $X$ but we ignore edge effects in the sense that we have only specified a model for first $P_{xy}(Y_S)$ and second $X_z$ conditioned on $X_{xy}=P_{xy}(Y_S)\cap W_{xy}$, thereby ignoring a possible influence of points in $Y\setminus W$ when \eqref{e:strauss_like} is used in the latter step (unless it specifies a binomial point process).
+Note that our hierarchical model construction yields a more flexible model for $X$ but we ignore edge effects in the sense that we have only specified a model for first $P_{xy}(Y_S)$ and second $X_z$ conditioned on $X_{xy}=P_{xy}(Y_S)\cap W_{xy}$, thereby ignoring a possible influence of points in $Y\setminus W$ when \eqref{e:strauss_like} is used in the latter step (unless it specifies a binomial point process).
 This simplification is just made for mathematical convenience; indeed it would be interesting to construct a model taking edge effects into account so that $Y$ becomes stationary, but we leave this challenging issue for future research.
-Below we first specify the ingredients of the conditional probability density function given in \eqref{e:strauss_like} for various models and discuss the overall conclusions, next describe how to find parameter estimates, and finally discuss how well the estimated models fit the data.
-Note that although we have not specified a stationary model for $Y$, it may still make sense to interpret plots of empirical cylindrical $K$-functions and $\hat{F}$, $\hat{G}$, $\hat{J}$, and $\hat L$-functions, since we have stationarity in the $xy$-plane and approximately stationarity in the $z$-direction (as the density \eqref{e:strauss_like} is invariant under `translations of $(z_1,\ldots,z_n)$ within $W_z$').